SchedMD/slurm-gcp/README.md

 following are the steps to do this.

 1. Create two projects in GCP (e.g. project1, project2).
-2. Create a slurm cluster in project1 using the deployments scripts.
+2. Create a slurm cluster in both projects using the deployments scripts.

    e.g.
    ```